 **May 2020: Please note that this webpage is currently under review as some of the information is out-of-date.**

+Rural residents participate in 2 full days most blocks over the year of mandatroy academics.
 All residents must attend all scheduled mandatory events and activities, unless on an approved period of absence, medical leave or at a distant teaching site/location where travel back for the event/activity is excessive.
-Excessive defined as a distance > 300kms.
+Academics teaching varies from classroom lectures to Educational SIMs.

 Monthly Academic Days

-Rural Alberta South blocks residents' time from clinical training for monthly academic sessions.
+The Rural program blocks residents' time from clinical training for monthly academic sessions.
 These sessions are held in Medicine Hat and Lethbridge.
 Accommodation and mileage expenses will be covered if residents need to travel to attend the academic day.
 A two-year curriculum, developed with both Rural and Calgary-based residents, ensures academic excellence.
-In order to minimize travel and disruption of family time per rotation, these are held the first Thursday and Friday of each month.

 Outside of mandatory workshops, academic sessions are resident driven and organized.

-These mandatory are held the first Thursday/Friday of each month with the occasional acceptance for holidays.
+Academics are generally always scheduled on a Thursday/Friday once per block..
 Attendance is mandatory for all residents in the program so residents should arrange vacation time around these.
-The program will reimburse accommodation and mileage expenses if residents need to travel out of their homebase to attend.
+The program will reimburse accommodation and mileage expenses when residents need to travel out of their homebase to attend.